CebolaLab/scRNA/README.md

+# Analysis of 10X Genomics single-cell RNA-seq
+This Github describes the pipeline used by the Cebola Lab to analyse single-cell RNA-seq data (scRNA-seq) from 10X Genomics.

 ## 1. Introduction

-This Github describes the pipeline used by the Cebola Lab to analyse single-cell RNA-seq data (scRNA-seq) from 10X Genomics.
+This pipeline has been developed by carefully reviewing the literature for current tools and pipelines used in the analysis of 10X Genomics scRNA-seq data.
+This introduction presents an overview of various approaches used to analysis scRNA data, which is followed by the Cebola Lab pipeline.

 #### Alignment and quantification